The resources and links below are available to assist you in the important role you undertake for Flinders University HDR students

 Supervisors can review their HDR Supervisor Development Program points in Inspire at any time, and once completed can generate a certificate for People and Culture.

 Please note if you can’t see the Supervisor Development tab in Inspire – check that you have selected ‘researcher’ in the role switcher (grey box at the top).
-If you have any questions about the HDR Supervisor Development Program please email HDR.Development@flinders.edu.au
+If you have any questions about the HDR Supervisor Development Program please request support from our Ask Flinders HDR Portal

 You can also record any previous or external HDR supervisor development activities in Inspire and receive points.
 To do so, please select 'Self-record Development Activity' under the 'Supervisor Development' tab.
 For detailed instructions, please refer to the Inspire Quick Reference Guide (QRG).